axnsan12/drf-yasg/docs/custom_spec.rst

    For example, an url of ``https://www.example.com:8080/some/path`` will populate the ``host`` and ``schemes`` attributes with ``www.example.com:8080`` and ``['https']``, respectively.
 The path component will be ignored.
-* the base path is determined as the concatenation of two variables:
+* The base path is determined as the concatenation of two variables:

    #. the `SCRIPT_NAME`_ wsgi environment variable; this is set, for example, when serving the site from a
       sub-path using web server url rewriting